malkhuzayyim/turbo-nuxt3-trpc-starter/README.md

 - `main`: a [Nuxt.js] app, using a trpc client setup
-- `api`: A typescript express trpc prisma api server packages
+- `api`: A typescript express trpc prisma api server
-- `ui`: a Vue component library shared by current and future vue apps in this monorepo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).